grafana/agent/docs/sources/operator/deploy-agent-operator-resources.md

       password: 'your_cloud_prometheus_API_key'
     ```

-If you're using Grafana Cloud, you can find your hosted Prometheus endpoint username and password in the [Grafana Cloud Portal](https://grafana.com/profile/org ).
+If you're using Grafana Cloud, you can find your hosted Loki endpoint username and password by clicking **Details** on the Loki tile on the [Grafana Cloud Portal](https://grafana.com/profile/org).
 If you want to base64-encode these values yourself, use `data` instead of `stringData`.

 Once you've rolled out the `MetricsInstance` and its Secret, you can confirm that the `MetricsInstance` Agent is up and running using `kubectl get pod`.
 Since you haven't defined any monitors yet, this Agent doesn't have any scrape targets defined.
 In the next section, you'll create scrape targets for the cAdvisor and kubelet endpoints exposed by the `kubelet` service in the cluster.